MaryRuth

 Our staple Liquid Morning Multivitamin offers D3, along with many other vitamins, minerals, antioxidants, amino acids, and trace minerals for your body’s needs, combined for the best absorption.

 We also offer D3 paired with other specific vitamins, each for its own purpose.
-The Sugar-Free D3 + B12 Gummies are meant to support cellular health with the benefits from each of these vitamins, while our K2 + D3 Calcium Gummies and our D3 + K2 Spray work to aid the body in calcium absorption to support bone health.
+The Sugar-Free D3 + B12 Gummies are meant to support cellular health with the benefits from each of these vitamins.
+The combination of vitamin D3 and K2 helps support proper calcium utilization.
+You can find this combination in our K2 + D3 Calcium Gummies, D3 + K2 Spray, and Toddler Vitamin D3 + K2 Liquid Drops.